masonwatson/FigAssessmentCodeReview/README.md

 # **FIG Assessment Code Reviews**

-> This repository contains my code reviews for the [FIG Code Review Assessment](https://github.com/andrewbarnettfig/FIG.CodeReview.Assessment2025).
+> This repository contains my code reviews for Example 1 and 2 of the [FIG Code Review Assessment](https://github.com/andrewbarnettfig/FIG.CodeReview.Assessment2025).
 > I have provided quick links below to easily navigate through the project!

 ---